✔ Renewable sources generate more energy than fossil fuels

 ✔ Fill in the form above for free solar panel quotes

 In the UK, renewable sources produce more electricity than fossil fuels.

 That isn’t a prediction.
 Do not adjust your screen.
 This is the future, and we’re all living in it.

 From July to September 2019, renewables generated 29.5 terawatt hours (TWh) of electricity – 40% of all electricity in the country.

-For the first time since the UK started generating public electricity in 1882, this figure was higher than the amount of electricity produced using fossil fuels – 29.1TWh, or 39% of the total.
-And what’s more, that gap is set to widen in the coming years.
+For the first time since the UK started generating public electricity in 1882, this figure was higher than the amount of electricity produced using fossil fuels – 29.1TWh, or 39% of the total (source: Carbon Brief, 2019).